Prajwal1261/M2-EmbSys/Project/1_Requirements/README.md

 ## Low level requirements
 - Ultrasonic sensor to be used to sense the information.
-- Display the persons or objects distance using lcd .
+- Display the persons or objects distance using lcd.
 - Led ON indicating the door is opened.
 - Led OFF indicating the door is closed.